The virus is ‘100% demonic’

 At his home church in Maryland, Dillard has 300 choir members.
 During the pandemic, they have released prerecorded music.

 “I hate it,” he admitted.
 “I hate it.
 We are created to touch each other.
 It's like an intimate family.
 We hug.
 We touch.
 We fellowship.
 All that has been kicked to the side in this pandemic.”

-The Bible mentions the impotence of music, Dillard explained.
+The Bible mentions the importance of music, Dillard said.
 He quoted Ephesians 5, which says: “Speak to one another with psalms, hymns and spiritual songs.
 Sing and make music in your heart to the Lord, always giving thanks to God the Father for everything, in the name of our Lord Jesus Christ.”

 Dillard hopes that people will continue to worship during the pandemic while realizing the importance of music to one’s spiritual development.
 He maintained that singing “spirituals” was an important part of helping slaves increase their belief “that God will bring them out” of their dire circumstances.